The Homological Brain: Parity Principle and Amortized Inference: Trading Space with Time: Amortized Inference

-\paragraph{The Solution.} The brain does not defeat the exponential complexity of $\mathrm{NP}$-hard inference by brute force but transforms the problem through the proposed homological memory model.
+\textbf{The Solution.} Each column contributes not a new function, but a new \emph{dimension of coupling}.
+As these modules interconnect, the number of possible topologically distinct PNGs grows combinatorially with the number of intercolumnar links.
+A small increase in column count $N$ produces $b_1 \sim O(N^2)$, depending on the degree of recurrent interconnectivity $\alpha$.
+A linear expansion of structural resource can support exponential growth $O(e^{\alpha N})$ in representational loops, the latent search space for cognition.
+The brain defeats the exponential complexity of $\mathrm{NP}$-hard inference by transforming the problem through our scaffold-flow memory model.
+Specifically, we draw a structural analogy between Savitch's recursive serialization of nondeterministic space \citep{savitch1970relationships} and the reuse of condensed cycles across inference episodes \citep{mountcastle1957modality}.
 Instead of explicitly enumerating all counterfactual branches, the neocortex \emph{encodes the structure of the search space} as a distributed recurrent manifold of stable cycles.
-Each cycle $\gamma_i$ represents a locally consistent hypothesis, while their common intersection $\sigma$, the \emph{backbone} of MAI, preserves global coherence across contexts.
-The cortex represents multiple “what-if’’ trajectories \cite{minsky1967computation} not as separate searches in time, but as concurrent deformations (homotopy in topology) around the shared structural scaffold.
-Amortized inference \cite{gershman2014amortized} makes this representation computationally effective.
+Each cycle $\gamma_i$ represents a locally consistent hypothesis, while their common intersection preserves global coherence across contexts.
+The cortex represents multiple ``what-if'' trajectories \cite{minsky1967computation} as concurrent deformations around the shared structural scaffold.
+Amortized inference \citep{gershman2014amortized} makes this representation computationally effective.
 The alternation of $\mathcal{F}$ (bootstrapping) and $\mathcal{R}$ (retrieval) implements a deterministic simulation in which each hypothesis is explored by deforming the current state along an admissible loop $b_k$ and then re-projecting onto the backbone $\sigma$.
-The recursive departure-and-return pattern along the scaffold-flow model is formally equivalent to Savitch’s serialization \cite{savitch1970relationships}: a nondeterministic search is replaced by a deterministic process that reuses a bounded amount of structural memory while preserving boundary relations ($\partial^2=0$).
-In this sense, the neocortex functions as a biological realization of Savitch’s insight, converting parallel hypothesis expansion into serial structural reuse and enabling efficient inference within tight physical constraints.
+The recursive departure-and-return pattern along the scaffold-flow model is \emph{structurally analogous} to Savitch's serialization: a nondeterministic branching search is replaced by a deterministic procedure that reuses a bounded amount of structural memory while preserving boundary relations ($\partial^2=0$).